SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 ### Tickless Mode

 In Tickless Mode, the device enters sleep based on the idle time set by the scheduler.
-The device can be awakened by these methods: SysRTC, a wireless signal, Button press-based (GPIO), and Alarm based wakeup.
+The device can be awakened by these methods: SysRTC, a wireless signal, Button press-based (GPIO), and Alarm-based wakeup.

-- **SysRTC (System Real-Time Clock)**: By default, the device uses SysRTC as the wakeup source.
+- **System Real-Time Clock (SysRTC)**: By default, the device uses SysRTC as the wakeup source.
 The device will enter sleep mode and then wake up when the SysRTC matches the idle time set by the scheduler.

 - **Wireless Wakeup**: The device can also be awakened by a wireless signal.
 If this signal is triggered before the idle time set by the scheduler, the device will wake up in response to it.

-- **Button Based Wakeup**:The device can also be awakened by a button signal.
+- **Button-based Wakeup**:The device can also be awakened by a button signal.

-- **Alarm Based Wakeup**:The device can also be awakened by setting the timeout to the appropriate duration in the osSemaphoreAcquire function.
+- **Alarm-based Wakeup**:The device can also be awakened by setting the timeout to the appropriate duration in the osSemaphoreAcquire function.

 After M4 processor wakes up via any of the above processes, the application publishes the **MQTT_PUBLISH_PAYLOAD** message on the **PUBLISH_ON_TOPIC** topic.